finalist/liferay-oidc-plugin/README.md

 openidconnect.secret=xyz
 openidconnect.scope=openid profile email
 ~~~

+### Try out with Google as OIDC Provider

+* Create a project at https://console.developers.google.com/apis/dashboard, of type 'web application'
+* Create credentials, of type 'OAuth Client ID'
+    * Application type: 'web application'
+    * Name: anything, like 'My Liferay portal'
+    * Authorised redirect URIs: `http://localhost:8080/c/portal/login` (or any public URL, but it has to end in the Liferay's special path `/c/portal/login`)
+    * Copy-paste the created client credentials into your portal-ext.properties
+* Configure the plugin with the rest of the properties, as stated above.

 ### Sequence diagram
 This diagram focuses on the interaction of typical Liferay components and components of the plugin.